 MTrackJ: A Java Program for Manual Object Tracking

-MTrackJ is an ImageJ plugin to facilitate manual tracking of moving objects in image sequences and the measurement of basic track statistics.
+MTrackJ is an ImageJ plugin to facilitate manual tracking of moving objects in image sequences and the measurement of track statistics.

 The plugin can handle up to five-dimensional (5D) images of any type supported by ImageJ.